Are your floors in need of a deep clean or a fresh new polish, but you can’t decide whether to use Rejuvenate or Bona products?

 Rejuvenate and Bona both offer several different hardwood floor cleaners, but, in this section, I’m focusing on their classic and best-selling products.

 One of the best things about both Rejuvenate and Bona hardwood cleaners is that they are simple and easy to use.

 There’s practically no difference between them in terms of how they work.
 Just follow these steps:

 Step 1: Remove loose dirt and debris with a vacuum or broom.

-TIP: You can also apply the cleaner using the Rejuvenate Click n Clean (see on Amazon) or Bona Hardwood Floor Spray Mop (see on Amazon).
+TIP: You can also apply the cleaner using the Rejuvenate Click n Clean (see on Amazon) or Bona Hardwood Floor Spray Mop (see on Amazon or read my in-depth review).
 These convenient mops have a microfiber cleaning head and built-in spray functionality so you can spray the cleaner as you go.
 I recommend figuring out which cleaner is best before spending the money on a specific spray mop.

 Step 3: Mop the cleaner in the direction of the floorboards with a slightly dampened cloth, microfiber mop, or one of the spray mops I just mentioned.
 You might need to rinse the cloth/microfiber pad a few times to remove excess dirt, especially if you’re cleaning a large area.

 When it comes to picking a hardwood floor cleaner, not much matters more than performance.